graphql/graphql-spec/spec/Section 6 -- Execution.md

 type, value completion iterates over the collection until the number of items yielded items satisfies `initialCount` specified on the `@stream` directive.

-CompleteValue(fieldType, fields, result, variableValues, path):
+CompleteValue(fieldType, fieldDetailsList, result, variableValues, path, deferUsageSet, deferMap):

 - If the {fieldType} is a Non-Null type:
   - Let {innerType} be the inner type of {fieldType}.